dstackai/dstack/docs/docs/reference/server/config.yml.md

         For the regions without configured `vpc_ids`, enable default VPCs by setting `default_vpcs` to `true`.

 ??? info "Private subnets"
-    By default, `dstack` utilizes public subnets and permits inbound SSH traffic exclusively for any provisioned instances.
+    By default, `dstack` provisions instances with public IPs and permits inbound SSH traffic.
-    If you want `dstack` to use private subnets, set `public_ips` to `false`.
+    If you want `dstack` to use private subnets and provision instances without public IPs, set `public_ips` to `false`.

     ```yaml
     projects: